Azure/azure-powershell/src/StorageMover/docs/Get-AzStorageMoverJobRun.md

 ```

 ### -ProjectName
-The name of the project resource.
+The name of the Project resource.

 ```yaml
 Type: System.String